-BST in Paediatrics is regulated and certified by the Faculty of Paediatrics and RCPI and completion of this period of training has been a mandatory requirement for entry into most RCPI-accredited Higher Specialist Training Programmes (Specialist Registrar training) since 1999.
+BST in Paediatrics is regulated and certified by the Faculty of Paediatrics and completion of this period of training is a mandatory requirement for entry into Higher Specialist Training.

-BST must be done in posts that have been approved for training by RCPI.
+Training must be completed within posts that have been approved for training by RCPI.
 Trainees must complete two years on the BST programme.
 There is no credit for time completed previously or in another jurisdiction.